-Nesting success was above average for all three species in the NW Cape division in 2022-23.
-In the Cape Range division, nesting success was below average for loggerhead turtles but above average for green and hawksbill turtles.
+Nesting success was well below average for all three species in the NW Cape division in 2023-24.
+For both green and hawksbill turtles, it was the lowest since NTP began.
+In the Cape Range division, nesting success was also below average for all three species, and lowest on record for loggerhead turtles.

-In the NW Cape division standardised season, an average of 4.1 new green turtle nests were recorded per subsection per day, which is below the long-term average of 5.7 nests per day (range from 1.1 to 18.1 since 2002).
-Nesting success for green turtles was 31.8% (average 27.1%).
-Loggerhead turtles laid an average of 0.46 nests per subsection per day which is higher than the long-term average of 0.36 (range 0.24 to 0.68 since 2002).
-The nesting success was 56.1% (long-term average of 41.7%).
-Hawksbill activity remained relatively low (compared to other species), with 0.25 nests on average per subsection per day, however this was the third busiest season since NTP began.
+In the NW Cape division standardised season, an average of 15.39 new green turtle nests were recorded per subsection per day, which is above the long-term average of 6.13 nests per day (range from 1.06 to 18.13 since 2002).
+Nesting success for green turtles was 14.4% (average 26.5%).
+Loggerhead turtles laid an average of 0.11 nests per subsection per day which is the lowest recorded (average 035, range 0.11 to 0.68 since 2002).
+The nesting success was 34.8% (long-term average of 41.4%).
+Hawksbill activity remained relatively low (compared to other species), with 0.09 nests on average per subsection per day.
 The long-term average is 0.15 nests per day and the range since 2002 is 0.06 to 0.38 nests per day.
-Nesting success for hawksbills was 50.3% (long-term average of 47.5%).
+Nesting success for hawksbills was 29.7% (long-term average of 46.7%).

-In the Cape Range division standardised season, an average of 3.3 loggerhead nests were recorded per subsection per day which is close to the long-term average of 3.8 nests per day (range 2.5 to 6.4 nests since 2003).
-Nesting success was 36.8% (average 42.1%).
-Green turtles laid an average of 0.2 nests per subsection per day (range of 0 to 1.18 with an average of 0.28), and nesting success was 37.2%, above the average of 31%.
-Hawksbill activity remained relatively small as expected, with 0.21 nests per subsection per day, lower than the average of 0.40 (range of 0.03 to 1.53 since 2003).
-Nesting success (66.7%) was above average (51.9%).
+In the Cape Range division standardised season, an average of 1.46 loggerhead nests were recorded per subsection per day which is below the long-term average of 3.68 nests per day and the lowest recorded (range 1.46 to 6.44 nests since 2003).
+Nesting success was 21.1% (average 41.1%).
+Green turtles laid an average of 0.93 nests per subsection per day (range of 0 to 1.18 with an average of 0.31), and nesting success was 17.5%, lower than the average of 30.3%.
+Hawksbill activity remained relatively small as expected, with 0.27 nests per subsection per day, lower than the average of 0.39 (range of 0.03 to 1.53 since 2003).
+Nesting success (25%) was well below average (50.6%).
 Note the low number of nests for green and hawksbill turtles when interpreting nesting success.

 The density of nesting varied throughout subsections.
-The highest density of green and hawksbill nests (nests per kilometre per day) was in the Five Mile to Five Mile North subsection in the NW Cape division.
-The Bungelup North to Bungelup South subsection (in the Cape Range division) had the highest density of loggerhead nests.
+The highest density of green nests (nests per kilometre per day) was in the Burrows to Jurabi Point subsection in the NW Cape division.
+The Bungelup South to Bungelup North subsection (in the Cape Range division) had the highest density of both loggerhead and hawksbill nests.

-Ninety nests (all species combined) were assessed as being disturbed, which was 4.5% of the total recorded nests.
-Seventy nine were attributed to ghost crabs, one to tide, three to bird predation as the eggs were being laid and four to unknown causes.
-Three nest disturbances were attributed to introduced predators (dog) or dingo.
+Two hundred and eighty six nests (all species combined) were assessed as being disturbed, which was 4.7% of the total recorded nests.
+Two hundred and sixty six were attributed to ghost crabs.
+Six nest disturbances were attributed to introduced predators (dog) or dingo.

-During 2022-23, volunteers rescued 15 stranded turtles, contributing to at least 360 recorded rescues since 2002.
-Four mortalities and two tagged turtles were also reported.
+During 2023-24, volunteers rescued 52 stranded turtles, contributing to at least 412 recorded rescues since 2002.
+22 mortalities and 8 tagged turtles were also reported.

-Fifty one volunteers contributed 3253 hours to the Ningaloo Turtle Program in 2022-23.
-Since commencement of the program, volunteers have contributed over 84,011 hours.
+Forty eight volunteers contributed 3892 hours to the Ningaloo Turtle Program in 2023-24.
+Since commencement of the program, volunteers have contributed over 87,902 hours.
 These hours demonstrate the effort and essential value of the volunteers over the life of the program.
-The Communications Internship position contributed to an increased social media following on Facebook, Instagram and YouTube and produced excellent promotional material, photography, articles, website content and educational experiences for children.
+The Communications Internship position contributed to an increased social media following on Facebook, Instagram and YouTube and produced excellent promotional material, photography, short videos, and educational experiences for children.